antonsynd/sidewinder/README.md

 # sidewinder

-Sidewinder is a statically-typed Pythonic language that targets LLVM IR.
+Sidewinder is a statically-typed Pythonic language that transpiles to C++20 using [Mamba](https://github.com/antonsynd/mamba) as the standard library of builtin symbols.

 ## Dependencies